Franchisor vs. Franchisee: What’s The Difference?

 Manage the Success and Growth of the Business

-Franchisees are responsible for the daily operations of the business.
-The franchisee must keep financial records, hire staff, order inventory, and ensure the function of the day-to-day and long-term success of the business.
+For franchisees who are responsible for the daily operations of the business, they must keep financial records, hire staff, order inventory, and ensure the function of the day-to-day and long-term success of the business.

 Communicate with Other Franchise Owners